 Natural Red Food Coloring

 The color will vary depending on what substitute you use, and most importantly, it will influence the flavors.
-Among those, beet powder is the most logical choice as it’s strongest in color and has a delicate sugary base note.
-You’ll need two spoons of the powder for the most similar color to a traditional cake, but it needs more acid to prevent oxidation.
+Among these, beet powder is the most logical choice as it’s strongest in color and has a delicate sugary base note.
+I used two spoons of the powder for the most similar color to a traditional cake, but it needed a bit more acid to prevent oxidation.

-Those options are also vegan, and you don’t need to make them at home, as they can also be store-bought.
-Beetroot, hibiscus, or cranberry based, they vary from powder to liquid dyes, so you don’t have to give up the bright red velvet cake look if you’re a plant-based eater.
+The options above are also vegan, and you don’t need to make them at home, as they can also be store-bought.
+The beetroot-, hibiscus-, and cranberry-based options vary from powder to liquid dyes, so you don’t have to give up the bright red velvet cake look if you’re a plant-based eater.

 How Much Food Coloring to Add to Get the Perfect Red Color?

-Gel food coloring is the most concentrated among all other varieties, so it’s a superb option if you fancy scarlet red.
+Gel food coloring is the most concentrated among all other varieties, so it’s definitely my number one choice to achieve the fancy scarlet red.
 One teaspoon of gel food coloring is enough if you go for a basic shade of red.
 But if you want a deeper color, be free to add two or even three teaspoons for a burgundy cake.

 Depending on your chosen brand, you’ll need at least two tablespoons of liquid red dye, but double it for a signature bright color or even more.
 It will mess up the density, and I would place it at the far end of the list of the best choices.